-Cat Ba Biosphere Reserve, an archipelago in northern Vietnam, which is adjacent to the Ha Long Bay World Heritage site, is internationally important for its limestone karst geomorphology and one of the best examples in the world of a fengcong and fenglin karst landscape invaded by the sea.
-The 366 limestone islands contain landforms, cave and cave deposits that provide evidence of a long history of erosion and landscape evolution.
+Cat Ba Biosphere Reserve is an archipelago located in northern Viet Nam adjacent to the Ha Long Bay World Heritage site.
+It is internationally renowned for its limestone karst geomorphology and provides one of the best examples in the world of a fengcong and fenglin karst landscape invaded by the sea.
+The 366 limestone islands include landforms, caves and cave deposits that provide evidence of a long history of erosion and landscape evolution.

-As a large island in the Halong Bay, there are 2,026 species found in the biosphere reserve including 199 phytoplankton, 89 zooplankton, 75 seaweed, 23 mangroves, 160 corals, 475 zoobenthonic organisms, 119 fish, three seagrasses, 142 species of terrestrial fauna, and 741 plants.
+There are 2,026 species found in the biosphere reserve including 199 phytoplankton, 89 zooplankton, 75 forms of seaweed, 23 types of mangrove, 160 corals, 475 zoobenthonic organisms, 119 fish, three seagrasses, 142 species of terrestrial fauna and 741 plants.

-Many species are endemic and rare, the most significant being the globally important Golden headed langur (Trachypithecus poliocephalus), restricted in range to Cat Ba Island and found nowhere else in the world.
+Many species are endemic and rare, the most significant being the globally important Golden-headed langur (Trachypithecus poliocephalus), restricted in range to Cat Ba Island, the largest of the 366 islands, and found nowhere else in the world.

-The Hawksbill turtle (Eretmochelys imbricata) which is found in the Cat Ba region is listed in the Red Data book, the seahorse (Hippocampus spp.) is also rare and threatened.
-Mangroves and segrasses in Cat Ba are as a nursery ground for the life in the bay, and protective buffers for local people from storm surges and typhoon driven from climate change and sea level rise.
+The Hawksbill turtle (Eretmochelys imbricata) found in the Cat Ba region is inscribed on the IUCN Red List, while the seahorse (Hippocampus spp.) is also rare and threatened.
+Mangroves and seagrasses on Cat Ba function as nurseries for life in the bay and as protective buffers for local inhabitants from storm surges and typhoons driven by climate change and sea level rise.